-The fountain of the duck, in fact a swan, is emblematic of Lauris.
-It was built in 1853 and ramified at the beginning of the 20th century.
+The fountain of the duck, actually is a swan, is an emblem of Lauris.
+It was built in 1853 and reshuffled at the beginning of the 20th century.

 The church of Notre Dame de la Purification

-The Philippine Tower
+The Philippe's Tower

 The castle square

-A monumental 18th century portal and its wheelhunters give access to the courtyard where part of the common (stables) survives.
-This entrance suggests what was the castle of Jean-Louis d'Arlatan, destroyed at the Revolution.The Place du Portal
+A monumental 18th century portal and its guard stones, gives access to the courtyard where part of the common (stables) survives.
+This entrance gives us an idea of what Jean-Louis d'Arlatan's castle looked like, then destroyed during the French Revolution.

-The conservatory garden of tinctorial plants
+The conservatory of dyeing plants

 This unique site in Europe presents more than 250 species of plants from which dyes are extracted for the manufacture of inks, paints and dyes.

-The terraces of the castle
+The Castle terraces

-The arcades of support were installed in the 17th century by Julien de Pérussis, lord of Lauris.
+The retaining arcades were installed in the 17th century by Julien de Pérussis, lord of Lauris.
 The terraces are decorated with 18th-century fountains and basins, and have been classified as a remarkable garden since 2011.
-They are composed of the Garden Conservatory of Tinctoriales Plants and the white garden.
-The latter is called this because only white flowering plants have been installed there.
+They are composed of the Conservatory of Dyeing Plants and the white garden.
+The latter is called so because only white flowering plants have been planted there.
 There is a magnificent view of the Durance valley, the Sainte-Victoire mountain and the Alpilles.

 Discover our editions of the Luberon Heart of Provence to prepare your weekend and holidays: guide, accommodation, hiking...Order